wordpress-mobile/WordPress-iOS/README.md

 Your new application will have an associated client ID and a client secret key.
 These are used to authenticate the API calls made by your application.

-Next, create a credential file on your build machine.
+Next, create a credential file.
 Start by copying the sample credentials file in your local repo by doing this:

 `cp WordPress/Credentials/wpcom_app_credentials-example .configure-files/wpcom_app_credentials`